cloudposse/atmos/website/docs/cli/commands/atlantis/atlantis-generate-repo-config.md

 <br/>

-If you use [Server Side Config](https://www.runatlantis.io/docs/server-side-repo-config.html) to define Atlantis workflows, you don't need to specify the `workflow_templates` section in the [Atlantis Integration](/cli/configuration#integrations) section in `atmos.yaml`, and you don't have to provide the workflow template using the `--workflow-template` flag when executing an `atmos atmos atlantis generate repo-config` command.
+If you use [Server Side Config](https://www.runatlantis.io/docs/server-side-repo-config.html) to define Atlantis workflows, you don't need to specify the `workflow_templates` section in the [Atlantis Integration](/cli/configuration#integrations) section in `atmos.yaml` when executing an `atmos atlantis generate repo-config`command.
 After you defined the workflows in the server config `workflows` section, you can reference a workflow to be used for each generated Atlantis project in the `integrations.atlantis.project_templates` section, for example:

 ```yaml title=atmos.yaml
 integrations: